uwcartlab/webmapping/Chapter4/readme.md

 ###### Figure 1.3: The Local Focus Geocoder: https://geocode.localfocus.nl/

 The Local Focus geocoder attempts to disambiguate all text strings into geographic coordinates.
 Some names may produce multiple coordinates, with Local Focus allowing you to select the correct location.
 You also can flag incorrectly geocoded coordinates using the "X" button and manually add the coordinates to your CSV later based on an internet search.
-Notice that the interactive map displaying the results is built with Leaflet, the Javascript library we will start learning next week!
+Notice that the interactive map displaying the results is built with Leaflet, the Javascript library we will start learning next chapter!
 Importantly, set your text results to "Decimals with dots", copy the final results, and paste them into a spreadsheet.

 ![figure3.1.4.png](img/figure3.1.4.png)